|Nutrition Facts (per serving)|

 Use Caution When Blending Hot Ingredients

-Steam expands quickly in a blender, and can cause ingredients to splatter everywhere or cause burns.
-To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.
+Steam expands quickly in a blender and can cause ingredients to splatter everywhere or cause burns.
+To prevent this, fill the blender only one-third of the way up, vent the top, and cover it with a folded kitchen towel while blending.

 - After adding the cheese, you may find that the soup is very thick.
 To lighten it up, stir in 1/4 to 1/2 cup of extra broth (or water) and let it warm gently for a few minutes.

 - Once cooled to room temp, leftovers should be stored in an airtight container and kept refrigerated.
 It doesn't keep long, so eat it within a day.
 You'll likely need to add more broth as you gently heat it on the stovetop or in the microwave, stirring regularly.

 - Use a sodium-free vegetable broth if you are watching your salt intake.

 - If you don't have vegetable stock on hand, replace it with water, but you may need more seasoning.
 Taste test it and add seasoning as necessary.